 Please note: A married person applying to serve without their spouse will only be accepted for a maximum of three (3) months.

 What health or age restrictions apply?

-We require all volunteers in good physical condition.
-All applicants are required to complete a medical history, physical evaluation, and Immunization Check List.
-Some pre-existing medical conditions (for example: insulin dependent diabetes, heart conditions, pregnancy, immune suppressed conditions, etc.) may disqualify service at some operating locations due to maritime regulations and availability of medical care.
-We require all volunteers to be at least 18 years old.
-There is no upper age limit for service.
+With the application, all volunteers are required to submit a medical history and physical evaluation which are reviewed by a licensed medical professional as part of the application process.
+Some pre-existing medical conditions (for example insulin-dependent diabetes, heart conditions, pregnancy, immune-suppressed conditions, etc.) may disqualify service at some operating locations due to maritime regulations and lack of availability to adequate medical care.

 Does Mercy Ships cater to special diets?